 As filming begins for Jessica Jones season 3, so too do rumors about returning and possible new characters, plot twists and release dates.
-While we can’t provide answers to any of these questions, we can give you a look behind the scenes at backdrops used on previous seasons of Jessica Jones and fellow Marvel-Netflix shows, Luke Cage and Iron Fist.
-Cinematographer Manuel Billeter, Production Designer Loren Weeks and Art Director Toni Barton shared how they created some of the iconic Marvel comic series sets with Rosco SoftDrop.
+While we can’t provide answers to any of those questions, we can give you a look behind the scenes at backdrops used on previous seasons of Jessica Jones and fellow Marvel-Netflix shows, Luke Cage and Iron Fist.
+Cinematographer Manuel Billeter, Production Designer Loren Weeks and Art Director Toni Barton shared how they created some of the iconic Marvel series sets with Rosco SoftDrop.

-A Rosco SoftDrop of Midtown Manhattan is featured behind the Rand Corporation set in “Iron Fist”
+A Rosco SoftDrop of Midtown Manhattan is featured behind the Rand Corporation set in “Iron Fist.”

 When the team first embarked upon creating the sets for Jessica Jones season 1, Weeks and Barton knew they wanted to photograph existing NYC cityscapes as opposed to compositing a library of stock images.
-They consulted with Phil Greenstreet at Rosco, who referred them to SoftDrop as an innovative, day/night backdrop alternative to the vinyl backings she was familiar with.
+They consulted with Phil Greenstreet at Rosco, who referred them to SoftDrop as an innovative, day/night backdrop alternative to the vinyl backings they were familiar with.
 “Phil has the backdrop photography down to a science, and I love working with him,” said Barton.
 “When Phil started sending us samples, Manuel, Loren and I were amazed.
 The SoftDrops were so beautiful, and the look is awesome.”

-The Day & Night photo files used to create the SoftDrop outside of Hogarth’s office
+The Day & Night photo files used to create the SoftDrop outside of Hogarth’s office.

 As the production designer, Weeks oversaw the production of the SoftDrops, but it was a collaborative effort between the Art Department and the DP.
 Weeks always included Billeter in the conception to ensure he was onboard with the design so he could properly light the SoftDrop after it was finalized and installed on set.
 “We chose to go with the Rosco SoftDrops starting with Jessica Jones because they looked a little softer and more naturalistic and didn’t give off a glare like vinyl drops do,” said Billeter.
 The team has since used the SoftDrops on Jessica Jones season 2, Luke Cage seasons 1 and 2 and Iron Fist season 1.